-- (1) upon deposit of the global notes, DTC will credit the accounts of participants designated by the initial purchasers with portions of the principal amount of the global notes; and - (2) ownership of these interests in the global notes will be shown on, and the transfer of ownership of these interests will be effected only through, records maintained by DTC (with respect to the participants) or by the participants and the indirect participants (with respect to other owners of beneficial interests in the global notes).
+- (1) upon deposit of the global notes, DTC will credit the accounts of participants designated by the initial purchasers with portions of the principal amount of the global notes; and - ownership of these interests in the global notes will be shown on, and the transfer of ownership of these interests will be effected only through, records maintained by DTC (with respect to the participants) or by the participants and the indirect participants (with respect to other owners of beneficial interests in the global notes).

 Investors in the global notes who are participants in DTC's system may hold their interests therein directly through DTC.
 Investors in the global notes who are not participants may hold their interests therein indirectly through organizations (including Euroclear and Clearstream) which are participants in such system.
 Euroclear and Clearstream will hold interests in the global notes on behalf of their participants through customers' securities accounts in their respective names on the books of their respective depositories, which are Euroclear Bank S.A./N.V., as operator of Euroclear, and Citibank, N.A., as operator of Clearstream.
-All interests in a global note, including those held through Euroclear or Clearstream may also be subject to the procedures and requirements of such systems.
+All interests in a global note, including those held through Euroclear or Clearstream, may be subject to the procedures and requirements of DTC.
+Those interests held through Euroclear or Clearstream may also be subject to the procedures and requirements of such systems.
 The laws of some states require that certain persons take physical delivery in definitive form of securities that they own.
 Consequently, the ability to transfer beneficial interests in a global note to such persons will be limited to that extent.
 Because DTC can act only on behalf of participants, which in turn act on behalf of indirect participants, the ability of a person having beneficial interests in a global note to pledge such interests to persons that do not participate in the DTC system, or otherwise take actions in respect of such interests may be affected by the lack of a physical certificate evidencing such interests.